 - Experiment with these values to find out what works best for your data.

-- When you have identified the bad data, remove it by clicking the appropriate Cut button, and apply a fill (see Gap-filling options).
+- When you have identified the bad data, remove it by selecting the appropriate Cut button, and apply a fill (see Gap-filling options).

 Find and fix noise